trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary:

 Words are memes, and memes are informational units in human brains, that can evolve and undergo natural selection.
 Therefore memes are akin to genes and can produce comprehension and reasons where there previously was none.
-The action of memes on humans is not tied to the reproductive fitness of humans, memes have their own metrics of reproductive success.
+The action of memes on humans is not tied to the reproductive fitness of humans, memes have their metrics of reproductive success.
 We have a lot of examples of memes that are actively harmful to the reproductive success of humans (think celibacy).
-Memes can therefore take on a life of their own, evolving much faster than genes can, and becoming better abstractions of reasons over time.
+Memes can therefore take on a life of their, evolving much faster than genes can, and becoming better abstractions of reasons over time.
 Hence humans can reason about their actions, because they have memes (one of them words and language) that enables them to do so.
 Memes can have huge influence over our actions.
 In a way they are our actions that are learned and not dictated by our genes.

 ### Chapter 11 - What's Wrong with Memes?
 Objections and Replies

 #### Memes don't exist!

-Things besides the scientific image, i.e. quantum fields, don't really exist, they are useful illusions, like the user illusions of desktop icons.
+Things besides the scientific image, i.e. quantum fields, don't  exist, they are useful illusions, like the user illusions of desktop icons.

 These illusions are different ways of structuring reality in a useful way.
 In that way they are all real and all exist.
 Michael is a collection of atoms michaeling.